View video: Child Support

 Below are links to some commonly used CSSD forms.
 Please remember that these forms are for CSSD cases only and WILL NOT work in court.
 Please visit CSSD's forms page for more information.

-Important Note: CSSD orders can only be modified through CSSD, but court orders can be modified using CSSD services or directly by you using the Court's Modification Packet.
+Important Note: CSSD orders can only be modified through CSSD, but court orders can be modified by the court.
 Please call the Helpline if you have questions about how these procedures differ.
 CSSD can provide you with a courtesy calculation to help you decide whether you want to ask to modify a child support order.

 © Alaska Court System